CongLeSolutionX/blender/doc/python_api/rst/info_overview.rst

 There are a few cases where defining ``__init__()`` and ``__del__()`` does make sense, e.g. when sub-classing a :class:`bpy.types.RenderEngine`.
-When doing so, the parent matching function must always be called, otherwise Blender internal initialization won't happen properly:
+When doing so, the parent matching function must always be called, otherwise Blender's internal initialization won't happen properly:

 .. code-block:: python